Beginning Amateur Radio

 How to Get Started with Amateur Radio (Great Britain).
 Answering the often-asked question: “how do I start a hobby in amateur radio?”

-Amateur radio is a fascinating hobby that connects people through the airwaves.
-You may communicate over short distances (around 1-100 miles) and long distances (sometimes up to halfway around the globe!).
-Amateur radio has something to offer everyone interested.
+Amateur radio can be a fascinating hobby that connects people (and devices) through the airwaves.
+You may communicate over short distances (maybe around 1-100 miles) and long distances (sometimes literally halfway around the globe!).
+Whether it’s global communication, antenna theory, electronics, emergency preparedness, or contesting/awards, amateur radio offers something to everyone.

 To help beginners get started, we offer this friendly guide: